alexander-guesnon/neighborhood-map/README.md

-# Udacity Neighborhood Map
+# Neighborhood Map

-This appication is a map that tells intresting locations, given an area, that I completed for the Udacity front end mondual.
+This appication is a map that tells intresting locations, given an area.

 ## Outline